 - of admission in connection with the age of any applicant where safeguarding best practice requires the College to do so. - 3.1.13 Exeter College is committed to equality of opportunities for all applicants and we recognise that our College is enhanced by a diverse learner body that is reflective of the wider community.
-We welcome applications from both home and international communities. - 3.1.14 All applications to Exeter College will be treated as confidential and personal information and data is dealt with in line with legislative requirements. - 3.1.15 Exeter College staff will work with other agencies such as Careers South West, Social Services, Schools and Employers to transfer information where appropriate and to ensure we are best informed about the most appropriate type of teaching and support. - 3.1.16 Exeter College is committed to making information available in a range of formats and through hosting open events that showcase the College and raise people's awareness of the range of the courses we offer, so that we help applicants to make well-informed choices about their education and training. - 3.1.17 For those who are accepted onto and join a course, the College has high expectations regarding attendance, work completion, appropriateness of behaviour.
+We welcome applications from both home and international communities. - 3.1.14 All applications to Exeter College will be treated as confidential and personal information and data is dealt with in line with legislative requirements. - 3.1.15 Exeter College staff will work with other agencies such as CSW, The Virtual School, Social Services, Schools and Employers to transfer information where appropriate and to ensure we are best informed about the most appropriate type of teaching and support.
+This includes learners who apply from an Alternative Provider or who are in a mainstream setting on a reduced timetable. - 3.1.16 Exeter College is committed to making information available in a range of formats and through hosting open events that showcase the College and raise people's awareness of the range of the courses we offer, so that we help applicants to make well-informed choices about their education and training. - 3.1.17 For those who are accepted onto and join a course, the College has high expectations regarding attendance, work completion, appropriateness of behaviour.
 Failure to meet these expectations, for whatever reason, may result in the student being withdrawn from the course.